Reconstructing Sparticle masses at the LHC using Generative Machine Learning: Results

 Finally, we examine how well the network generalizes over the full parameter space spanning both $m_{\lsptwo}$ and $m_{\lspone}$.
 We train the network on signal events drawn from a $\{m_{\lsptwo},m_{\lspone}\}$ grid: $m_{\lsptwo}$ ranges from 400~GeV to 650~GeV, with step-size 30~GeV, while $m_{\lsptwo}$ ranges between 50~GeV to $m_{\lsptwo} - m_h$ with step-size 25~GeV.
 We consider 5500 events from each mass point.
 The network is trained over 100 epochs with a batch size of 256, and tested on event samples generated over the training mass grid.
 In Fig.~\ref{fig:heatmap}, we show the reconstruction efficiencies for $m_{\lspone}$~(left panel) and $m_{\lsptwo}$~(right panel), for three different tolerances, $\Delta m = 10,\,30$ and 50~GeV.
 At the tightest tolerance, $\Delta m = 10~$GeV, the network performs rather weakly with the $m_{\lsptwo}$ reconstruction efficiency barely reaching around $40\%$ only in some regions of the parameter space.
 The reconstruction efficiency for $m_{\lspone}$ turns out to be comparatively better, with values reaching roughly up to $70\%$ in the smaller $m_{\lsptwo}$ region.
 As we relax the tolerances, the performance improves noticeably.
 At $\Delta m = 30~$GeV, the $m_{\lspone}$ reconstruction efficiency stays roughly above $\gtrsim 70\%$, while the efficiency for $m_{\lspone}$ remains above $\gtrsim 40\%$, over the entire parameter space.
 Finally, at $\Delta m = 50~$GeV, the network achieves roughly $\gtrsim 90\%$ efficiency for $m_{\lspone}$, while the efficiency for $m_{\lsptwo}$ stays above $60\%$ over the bulk of phase space.

 These results demonstrate the network's ability to generalize across the masses of both the lightest $\lspone$ and next-to-lightest neutralino $\lsptwo$, even though the reconstruction efficiency for $m_{\lsptwo}$ in particular could benefit from further improvements.
 Given the broad parameter space considered here and relying on inclusive detector-level inputs, a reconstruction efficiency of $40-50\%$ for $m_{\lsptwo}$ and an efficiency of $\gtrsim 70\%$ for $\lspone$, at intermediate $\Delta m = 30~$GeV, is a promising step towards constructing more robust and model-agnostic mass inference frameworks.
-We expect that by adopting finer mass grids in training datasets and more refined noise schedules, these efficiencies could be further improved.
+We observe that the reconstruction efficiency for $m_{\lsptwo}$ is lower than $m_{\lspone}$.
+This is expected since the $\lspone$ decays promptly into three jets, while the $\lsptwo$ undergoes a longer cascade into the $h$ and the $\lspone$, making its mass reconstruction more challenging.
+We expect that adopting a denser grid of $\lsptwo$ masses in the training dataset, and including additional observables that are directly sensitive to the cascade decay topology of $\lsptwo$, could lead to improvements in the $m_{\lsptwo}$ reconstruction efficiencies.
+Additionally, adopting a hierarchical reconstruction approach, where the $m_{\lsptwo}$ reconstruction is conditioned on the predicted value of $m_{\lspone}$, might improve performance.
+Incorporating these enhancements is beyond the scope of the present study, and we leave their investigation to future work.

+Before concluding this section, we would like to note that our diffusion-based reconstruction framework is not specific to this model and can be applied to other setups with different BSM scenarios and final-state topologies.
+As an example, we also test this method in an RPV-SUSY scenario with LLE-type $\lambda_{121}$ and/or $\lambda_{122}$ couplings, leading to a multi-lepton plus $\cancel{E}_T$ final state, and found comparable performance.
+In general, our framework can be applied to other search processes involving heavy resonant particles in the decay chain, to reconstruct their masses over a wide parameter region.